edumenu/marvel/readme.txt

 This is a very cool and fun website I created using Marvel's API.
 This API provides a wide range of information about the Marvel world.
-So I decided to create a wbesite to utilize the API by making a get requests to display data onto the website.
+So I decided to create a wbesite to utilize the API by making get requests to display data onto the website.
 Enjoy!